elusivecodes/FrostDateTime/README.md

 const date = DateTime.fromArray(dateArray, timeZone);
 ```

-Any values not set in the `dateArray` will default to 0.
+The month and date in the `dateArray` will default to 1 if not set.
+The hours, minutes, seconds and milliseconds will default to 0.

 **From Format**